 Last week, we published two data snapshot reports from Forrester’s State Of Customer Engagement Survey, 2024.
-Focused on US-based respondents at B2B firms that primarily sell software, these short reports give a bit of a unique look into the more sophisticated side of customer engagement.
-They highlight some generative AI (genAI) findings, technology usage, and a (possible?) connection between the two that I’d like to begin exploring in this post.
+Focused on US-based respondents at B2B firms that primarily sell software, these short reports give a unique peek into the more sophisticated side of customer engagement.
+The snapshots highlight some generative AI (genAI) findings, technology usage, and a (possible?) connection between the two that I’d like to begin exploring in this post.

 Customer Success Respondents Appear A Bit Less Bullish About GenAI

-While most respondents generally agree that genAI stands to have a significant impact on their team’s future, there was a curious difference between responses from customer success compared to customer marketing and B2B customer experience.
-Almost all (95%) of customer marketers expect short-term impact, followed closely by 85% of customer experience respondents.
-Customer success (CS) respondents, however, responded a bit less enthusiastically, with 77% agreeing that it will impact them significantly.
+While the vast majority of respondents agree that genAI will significantly impact their team, we spotted a curious difference between responses from customer success compared to customer marketing and B2B customer experience practitioners.
+Almost all (95%) of customer marketers said they expect to see short-term impact from genAI, followed closely by 85% of customer experience respondents.
+However, customer success (CS) respondents responded a bit less enthusiastically, with 77% agreeing that it will impact them significantly.

-This trend continues when we asked whether these postsale pros use genAI today in their daily work: An almost identical percentage of customer experience (92%) and customer marketing (91%) say they use genAI everyday.
+When we asked whether these postsale pros use genAI today in their daily work: An almost identical percentage of customer experience (92%) and customer marketing (91%) say they use genAI every day.
 CS respondents, while showing a high overall degree of daily use at 85%, are not quite in the same place as their customer engagement counterparts.

 Does Technology Use Indicate A Lack Of CS Familiarity With AI/GenAI Solutions?

-While CS respondents use a blend of general-purpose and CS-specific technologies, a quick look at the data shows technologies commonly used by more than one function group near the top and those in a dedicated-use group closer to the bottom.
-Customer success platforms (dedicated), for example, rank only third on the list.
-More interestingly, standalone generative AI and sales/conversational intelligence rank in the bottom five, each earning only single-digit percentages.
+While CS respondents use a blend of general-purpose and CS-specific technologies, looking at the data shows technologies commonly used by more than one function group near the top and those used by CS specifically group closer to the bottom.
+For example, customer success platforms used by CSMs primarily rank only third on the list.
+More interestingly, standalone generative AI and sales/conversational intelligence rank in the bottom five, each earning only single-digit percentages in responses.
 This is surprising, since Forrester expects genAI-dominant technologies to play more prominent roles in customer-facing strategy and use.

 Is It Time For CS To Step Up Its GenAI Game?

-While the sample size is insufficient to show a statistically valid correlation, juxtaposing the 27% of CS respondents who don’t think genAI will impact their function against the relatively low reported use percentages of conversational intelligence, standalone genAI, and other AI-heavy technologies such as journey mapping and journey orchestration leads me to wonder: Are CS teams less excited about genAI because they have yet to adopt it in ways that could show them its full potential?
+While the sample size is to small to show a statistically valid correlation, comparing the 23% of CS respondents who don’t yet think genAI will impact their function against the relatively low reported-usage percentages for conversational intelligence, standalone genAI, and other AI-heavy technologies such as journey mapping and journey orchestration leads me to wonder: Are CS teams less excited about genAI because they have yet to adopt it in ways that could show them its full potential?

-In the coming months, I plan to investigate both popular and leading-edge uses of genAI in customer success and other postsale engagement activities to learn whether more CS-specific tech would help speed adoption — or it could be a case of the tech being available, but promoting its use to postsale business functions is not a high priority for the vendors just yet.
-Feel free to reach out if you see this as a missed opportunity (or not) to help enhance the postsale B2B customer experience with the efficiency gains and personalization that genAI promises the market.
+In the coming months, I plan to investigate both popular and leading-edge uses of genAI in customer success and other postsale engagement activities to learn whether more CS-specific tech would help to solve key postsale concerns today, such as scaling engagement and personalizing experiences.
+Or is it that the vendors focus less today on postsale teams as they aim for market adoption by presale marketers, sellers, or service teams first?
+Feel free to reach out if you see targeting postsale teams as a missed opportunity (or not) to help enhance the B2B customer experience with the efficiency gains and personalization that genAI promises the market.